Gasworks building, Bydgoszcz: Prussian period

 From 1880 on, coal gas has been provided also to households and industry, and in 1909, 10,065 units were already installed.

-The gasplant initially covered an area of 0.8 ha.
+The gas plant initially covered an area of 0.8 ha.
 It soon grew up to 7.4 ha after World War I. Production of gas used coal from Upper Silesia and England and to ease transportation, a railway was built in 1890, along today's Oginskiego street, and joining the main network in the vicinity of Artyleryska street.
-During the year 1909, 1219 wagons loaded with 17500t of coal entered the gasplant through the railway.
+During the year 1909, 1219 wagons loaded with 17500t of coal entered the gas plant through the railway.
 In 1881, the first renovation of the gasworks was carried out, as would happen regularly in following years.
 In 1905, with the construction of five furnaces has been built an administrative building, designed by architect Carl Meyer.
 In 1908, he created a device for the production of synthetic gas.
 During the 1920s, without any new investment, the economic crisis pushed the gasworks activity to slow down.

 Interwar period

-The company was taken over by the Polish authorities on January 21, 1920, while gas production reached then 3.7 million m3 [1].
+The company was taken over by the Polish authorities on 21 January 1920, while gas production reached then 3.7 million m3 [1].
 Serious development of the gas factory began in 1925, when, with a Polish team managed by engineer Bronislaw Klimczak, the gasworks experienced a deep renovation, with the installation of several equipments: